Thomas Gaardsøe: West Bromwich Albion

-He was sold in the summer of 2003, to First Division rivals West Bromwich Albion, and his first appearance came in a 4–0 thrashing of Brentford in the Football League Cup in August 2003.
-He scored his first goal for Albion in a 4–1 victory over his former club Ipswich, on 13 September 2003 and went on to be an ever-present in Albion's promotion winning team.
-He was named "Player of the Year" by the supporters who, in turn, dressed up as Vikings in his honour for the away match at Reading on 1 May 2004.
+Gaardsøe was sold in the summer of 2003 to First Division rivals West Bromwich Albion.
+His first appearance came in a 4–0 thrashing of Brentford in the Football League Cup in August 2003.
+He scored his first goal for Albion in a 4–1 victory over his former club Ipswich on 13 September 2003.
+He went on to score 3 more goals in the season, including vital winners against Sheffield United in February and Wigan Athletic in March 2004.
+Gaardsøe was an ever-present in Albion's promotion winning team and he was named "Player of the Year" by the supporters who, in turn, dressed up as Vikings in his honour for the away match at Reading on 1 May 2004.

 Most of Gaardsøe's 2005–2006 season was hampered by a serious groin injury, which originated in a pre-match warm-up before an April 2005 game against Manchester United.
 He only played seven league games in a season which ended in Albion's relegation to the First Division.
 In the beginning of the 2006–2007 season, the continued injury problems made him consider a premature retirement from football.
 On 19 December 2006 Gaardsøe announced his retirement from the game, having been unable to regain full fitness from the groin operation in the summer.

 Return to football

-Two and a half year later he returned to football after having fully recovered from his injury.
+Two and a half years later he returned to football after having fully recovered from his injury.
 This time he signed for his childhood club Aalborg BK.
-However, Gaardsøe has not succeeded in establishing himself in the AaB squad and in order to find regular first team football, he has signed a contract with Danish superliga rivals Esbjerg from January 2010.
+However, Gaardsøe did not succeed in establishing himself in the AaB squad and, in order to find regular first team football, he signed a contract with Danish superliga rivals Esbjerg from January 2010.

 After his contract ended with Esbjerg fB in the summer of 2012, he searched for a new club.
 After two months, on 29 August 2012, Gaardsøe retired from football, being unable to find a new club.